 The domestic aluminum industry is growing – creating American jobs and committing or investing more than $2 billion since 2013 to expand U.S. manufacturing.
 But subsidized production in China, which is leading to unfair and illegal trade practices, threatens the industry’s continued health.

 Demand for lightweight, strong, recyclable aluminum continues to rise -- up 40 percent since 2009 and approaching record-setting shipments set in the mid-2000s.

-And jobs supported by the U.S. industry are up 3 percent while aluminum’s impact on the economy is up 15 percent – this during a time when many commodities industries are struggling.
+And jobs supported by the U.S. industry are growing -- up 3 percent since 2013 -- while aluminum’s impact on the economy is up 15 percent – this during a time when many commodities industries are struggling.

+What’s more, coal-reliant Chinese aluminum is the most carbon-intensive in the world.
 If Chinese smelters were a standalone country, they would be the 16th highest contributor to global carbon emissions in the world.
 This during a time when carbon emissions from North American primary aluminum production have declined nearly 40 percent.

 This oversupply, paired with Chinese export tax policy, is creating perverse incentives for producers to engage in a number of questionable and possibly illegal trade activities.

 All of this is driving a dramatic increase of imported Chinese aluminum into the United States.